jahoefne/UtAdmin/Readme.md

 UtAdmin is written in Scala using the Play!
 Framework.

 ###Functionality
-* Status Page with dynamic chatlog and online player list, talkback functionality, and the use of admin commands (Fore Team, Kick, Ban, ...) from the website
+* Status Page with dynamic chatlog and online player list, talkback functionality, and the use of admin commands (Force Team, Kick, Ban, Slap, ...) from the website
 * Detailed user page with aliases, online history, ip addresses, chatlog, penalties, geo-location map, ...
 * Punish players or remove existing punishments
 * Create multiple admin accounts with 3 different user levels
 * Search for players, See all bans, special view for clan members and admins
 * ...

 ###Installation